South Africa thrash New Zealand to top points table in race for semifinals

 — Proteas Men (@ProteasMenCSA) November 1, 2023

-In a highly-anticipated contest days after the two nations clashed in the Rugby World Cup final, De Kock struck 114 and Van der Dussen exploded late on to score 133.
+In a highly anticipated contest days after the two nations clashed in the Rugby World Cup final, de Kock struck 114 and van der Dussen exploded late to score 133.

 “Clinical display I would say,” South Africa captain Temba Bavuma said.

-“With the bat we handled the challenge up front and with the ball nipping around.
+“With the bat, we handled the challenge up front and with the ball nipping around.
 The big partnership really set it up for the boys.

-“With the ball, we sustained the pressure throughout their innings… Quite clinical with the execution of our skills.”
+“With the ball, we sustained the pressure throughout their innings. … Quite clinical with the execution of our skills.”

-The Proteas built on the De Kock and Van der Dussen’s 200-run stand with 119 in the last 10 overs as David Miller put the New Zealand bowlers to the sword with a 30-ball 53.
+The Proteas built on the de Kock and van der Dussen 200-run stand with 119 in the last 10 overs as David Miller put the New Zealand bowlers to the sword with a 30-ball 53.

-“We were speaking about 300-320 at one stage in the middle but we’ve seen so often in the last 12-18 months what the guys coming in can do,” said player of the match Van der Dussen.
+“We were speaking about 300 to 320 at one stage in the middle, but we’ve seen so often in the last 12 to 18 months what the guys coming in can do,” player of the match van der Dussen said.

 “We knew if we could set a platform again for them, I mean the sky’s the limit.
-We (almost) got to 360, so we were pretty chuffed about that.”
+We [almost] got to 360, so we were pretty chuffed about that.”

-Southee castled Van der Dussen on a day of little joy for New Zealand, who had lost the bowling services of seamer Matt Henry due to a right hamstring problem midway through South Africa’s innings.
+Kiwi Tim Southee dismissed van der Dussen on a day of little joy for New Zealand, who had lost the bowling services of seamer Matt Henry due to a right hamstring problem midway through South Africa’s innings.

-Neesham was struck on the hand while stopping a ball off his own bowling and was only able to bat at number nine, although he did not suffer broken bones.
+Neesham was struck on the hand while stopping a ball off his own bowling and was able to bat only at number nine although he did not suffer broken bones.

-“Not our best performance,” said Latham.
+“Not our best performance,” Latham said.

 “We were put under pressure with that massive partnership Rassie and Quinton had up top.

 “At the halfway mark it was a big score but a decent surface.
-From a batting point of view you need partnerships.
+From a batting point of view, you need partnerships.
 To be three, four, five down early and with our backs against the wall, we weren’t able to build those partnerships.”